ravigithubus/AI-Interviewer/service/README.md

-# Interview AI - Hackathon Project Backend
+# Interview AI - Backend

 This repository contains the Python FastAPI backend for the Interview AI application, a cutting-edge solution that leverages AI to conduct technical interviews for job candidates.